TiermoInvin/Livewell/README.md

 - I want to suggest these changes to there as well, but this exists because Liam, the maintainer, doesn't intend to make it track running or diet as well, and that's completely understandable.
 This is highkey unrealistic.

 # Macrofactor
-- They don't even combine functions, the Workout app is separate from the Diet App.
+- Even they don't combine functions, the Workout app is separate from the Diet App.
 Same with Renaissance Periodization.

+# Distant Future
+- Make a nonprofit foundation for this.